hed-hog/development/lib/libs/admin/README.md

 # Hedhog Route

-**Hedhog Route** module provides a comprehensive system for managing routes within your application.
-It allows administrators to define, modify, and control access to different routes within the application.
-The module also integrates with other Hedhog modules to ensure that permissions and roles are respected when accessing routes.
+**Hedhog Route** module provides a comprehensive system for managing route within your application.
+It allows administrators to define, modify, and control access to different route within the application.
+The module also integrates with other Hedhog modules to ensure that permissions and role are respected when accessing route.

 ### Features

-- **CRUD Operations**: Create, Read, Update, and Delete routes.
+- **CRUD Operations**: Create, Read, Update, and Delete route.
-- **Route Management**: Manage application routes, including their accessibility and assignment to user roles.
+- **Route Management**: Manage application route, including their accessibility and assignment to user role.
-- **Permissions Integration**: Integrates with Hedhog Permission to control access to specific routes based on user roles.
+- **Permissions Integration**: Integrates with Hedhog Permission to control access to specific route based on user role.

 ### Controller Endpoints

-#### `GET /routes`
+#### `GET /route`

-- **Description**: Retrieves a paginated list of all routes.
+- **Description**: Retrieves a paginated list of all route.
 - **Authentication**: Required (uses `AuthGuard`).
 - **Parameters**:
   - `paginationParams`: Includes pagination criteria.

-#### `GET /routes/:routeId`
+#### `GET /route/:routeId`

 - **Description**: Retrieves a specific route by its ID.
 - **Authentication**: Required (uses `AuthGuard`).
 - **Parameters**:
   - `routeId (number)`: The ID of the route to retrieve.

-#### `POST /routes`
+#### `POST /route`

 - **Description**: Creates a new route with the specified URL and method.
 - **Authentication**: Required (uses `AuthGuard`).
 - **Parameters**:
   - `data`: An object containing the url and method for the new route.

-#### `PATCH /routes/:routeId`
+#### `PATCH /route/:routeId`

 - **Description**: Updates an existing route identified by its ID.
 - **Authentication**: Required (uses `AuthGuard`).